BadFactor/VisualNodes/README.md

-# rPlant
+# Node-rs
-Blueprint or Schematyc like System
+Blueprint or Schematyc like Nodebased Scripting System for Graphic Engine!

 ## Short Description

-rPlant is a node based low level programming language!
+Node-rs is a node based low level scripting language!

 - Node based
 - Written with Rust Language